Paramore (album): Background and recording

 The recording of Paramore began in April 2012 with the song "Daydreaming".
 After a brief pause, recording resumed on June 27 of that year and ended on November 1, 2012.
 It is the first Paramore album released after the departure of Josh and Zac Farro, both of whom left the band in 2010.

 The album was produced by Justin Meldal-Johnsen, longtime bassist for Beck and Nine Inch Nails, who has previously produced records for M83 and Neon Trees.
 In an interview with Electronic Musician, Meldal-Johnsen stated he wanted "the album to sound very visceral and a little bit less locked down and computerized, more 1981 than 2012, with a nod to 2016."
 In an interview with Digital Spy, Taylor York stated "I don't think we've ever been so proud and satisfied with something we've done."
 On June 29, 2012, the band had confirmed that Nine Inch Nails and Angels & Airwaves drummer Ilan Rubin would be recording drums for the album.

-In an interview with Rolling Stone, lead vocalist Hayley Williams explained "That whole time for our band was such a dark season.
+In an interview with Rolling Stone, lead vocalist Hayley Williams explained, "That whole time for our band was such a dark season.
 It was emotionally exhausting, and by the time we got around to the point where we were going to start writing, we just really wanted to enjoy the process of making an album" when asked about the direction of the band after Brand New Eyes.
 Regarding the album being self-titled, Williams explained "The self-titled aspect of the whole thing is definitely a statement.
 I feel like it's not only reintroducing the band to the world, but even to ourselves ...
 By the end of it, it felt like we're a new band."
 She also stated that she was inspired by Blondie's and Siouxsie and the Banshees' records when writing the new songs: "They've got so much heart and soul in them."
+It is the final album with bassist Jeremy Davis before his departure in 2015.